 - Increased stiffness and/or rigidity in muscles

 - Neck or back pain

 - An increasingly stooped posture

 The Effect of the Beginning Stages of Parkinson’s on Family Caregivers

 The initial diagnosis and early stage may be a challenging time for the person with the disease and for close loved ones.
 Taking time to deal with these emotions is essential, through professional counseling, talking with a clergy member or good friend, journaling, and exploring Parkinson’s support groups, either online or in person.

 While hands-on care is usually not needed (or welcomed) at this point, it’s a good time to begin to plan for the changes ahead.
 For example, think through whether you will need to work outside the home as the disease progresses, or if you desire to be home to offer full-time care.
 Would the person diagnosed choose to remain in the home throughout the progression of the disease, or to move into a care facility?
 Who is able to join your support network to help you to take regular breaks for self-care and to manage shopping, housework, preparing meals, as well as the other necessary daily responsibilities?

-Compassionate Nursing Services’ award-winning in-home care team is here to partner with you through each stage of Parkinson’s.
+Compassionate Nursing Services’ award-winning experts in home care assistance in St. Louis and surrounding communities, are here to partner with you through each stage of Parkinson’s.
 We can help you create a practical plan of care that will ensure all needs are met now, and as they adjust in the future.

 It is important to remember that caregiving should not be a solo undertaking.
 Reach out to us at 314-432-4312 for a free in-home assessment to learn more about our in-home care services and how we are able to ease the transitions through Parkinson’s both for you and the senior you love.
 To find out if our award-winning care is available in your community, please visit our Service Area page.